sarahbethfederman/test-entrypoints/README.md

 ## Prettier

 - In LUI, prettier function has been combined with `git commit -m 'comments'`.
 It's encouraged to commit WITHOUT `--no-verify`.

-## Publishing

-Bump the `version` in the package's `package.json` then create a Pull Request and Merge it to the `master` branch.
-After CI checks, tests and builds your changes, it will publish any packages with an unpublished `version`.

 ### Versioning